decentraland/documentation/content/creator/scene-editor/smart-items/play-videos.md

 You can also configure the video to either loop or play once.

 {{< hint warning >}}
-**📔 Note**: Avoid playing more than one video at any given time in your scene, because it can severely impact performance for players.
-Always stop other videos before playing a second video.
+**📔 Note**: If too many videos are playing at the same time in your scene, some will be paused by the engine.
+The priority is determined based on proximity to the player, direction of the camera and size of the screen.
+The maximum amount of simultaneous videos depends on the player's quality settings.

+- Low: 1
+- Medium: 5
+- High: 10

 We also recommend starting to play the video when the player is near or performs an action to do that.
 Starting to play a video when your scene is loaded far in the horizon will unnecessarily affect performance while players visit neighboring scenes.
 {{< /hint >}}